 These three considerations are tied closely together.
 The material used determines the maintenance required and greatly affects the cost.
 Still, let's look at them individually.

-There are essentially two materials used to build adirondack chairs - wood and plastic (resin).
-There are several species of wood commomly used for chair construction, so let's discuss those first.
+There are essentially two materials used to build Adirondack chairs - wood and plastic (resin).
+There are several species of wood commonly used for chair construction, so let's discuss those first.

 Most plastic or resin chairs are significantly less expensive than their wooden counterparts.
 If your budget is the primary factor determining your choice, this may be the answer for you.
 You will also benefit from almost no maintenance requirements - an occasional rinsing with a garden hose usually suffices.
 At worst you may need to scrub it with soap and water once a year.
 You may experience color fading over time if your chairs are left in the sun.
 Of course, the same is true of their more expensive wooden counterparts.
 While painting a plastic chair is usually not a good idea, they are available in a multitude of colors.
 So you should be able to find the right color or combination of colors to suit you.

-you can get them to fit the adirondack style.
+cushions, you can get them to fit the Adirondack style.

 Backyard Design Ideas - Proudly serving the Lake Norman area of Central North Carolina including the following towns and counties; Mooresville, Troutman, Charlotte, Statesville, Mt.
 Ulla, Mt.
 Mourne, Davidson, Huntersville, Denver, Iredell County, Mecklenburg County, Lincoln County, Cabarrus County, Catawba County, Rowan County.
 Call us today for a free estimate.
 980-722-7370.

 Simply The Best.
 Camino Construction Servicesis the best source for decks, porches, gazebos, whatever your outdoor construction needs may be.
 In central North Carolina, they are the recommended builder of Backyard Design Ideas.
 Give them a call - 980-722-7370.